Some Incredible Drawings of Thomas Edison’s Inventions

 Webermeter (Patent Number: US240678A)

-In any system of furnishing to consumers electricity for light, power, or other purposes, it is desirable that means be provided which shall accurately measure the current used.
-It is also desirable that the indication and registration of this measure of current should be automatically in a manner analogous to the record filing of gas or water flow.
-Edison’s this invention, offer to achieve this. drawings of Thomas Edison’s Invention
+In any system of furnishing to consumers electricity for light, power, or other purposes, that should mean be provided which shall accurately measure the current used.
+It is also desirable that the indication and registration of this measure of current should be automatic in a manner analogous to the record filing of gas or water flow.
+Edison’s invention offers to achieve this. drawings of Thomas Edison’s Invention

 weber_meter